-The state liaison enters the audit results in the Contract Audit Tracker (CAT) on at least a quarterly basis.
-The state liaison enters prior contract year audit data before the program division conducts work planning with the state.
+The state liaison ensures the audit results in the Contract Audit Tracker (CAT) Tool are representative and accurate at least on a quarterly basis.
+The state liaison confirms prior contract year audit data before the program division conducts work planning with the state.
 This enables them to plan audits for the current contract year.
 The CAT is used to:

-- 1. Ensure state inspectors and auditors meet the minimum audit requirements - 2.
+- Ensure state inspectors and auditors meet the minimum audit requirements - 2.
 Ensure verification audits are completed timely - 3.
 Calculate an overall rating for the contract performance period - 4.
 Evaluate the audit ratings for a single performance factor - 5.
 Ensure the minimum audit requirement is being met